-There’s a mountain of data indicating the folly of buying these funds, nevertheless they’re aggressively sold to those investors who don’t know about the data.
+There’s a mountain of data indicating the folly of buying these funds, nevertheless they’re aggressively sold to unaware investors.

-2. Index funds (in tech terms, think iPhone)
+2. Index funds (in tech terms, think about the basic smartphone)

-Lower cost index funds, in a suitable asset allocation (the division of your portfolio between stocks, bonds, and cash), are an excellent choice for investors.
+Lower cost index funds, in a suitable asset allocation are an excellent choice for investors.

 Blackrock’s iShares, Vanguard and SPDR are the gold standard for low cost index funds, but there are a number of low-cost exchange-traded funds and index funds available from other providers.